lamyj/sycomore/docs/epg/regular.rst

   .. method:: shift()

-    Apply a gradient; in regular EPG, this shifts all orders by 1.
+    Apply a unit gradient; in regular EPG, this shifts all orders by 1.

+  .. method:: shift(duration, gradient)

+    Apply an arbitrary gradient; in regular EPG, this shifts all orders by an integer number corresponding to a multiple of the unit gradient.

   .. method:: relaxation(duration, gradient)